uk-gov-mirror/ministryofjustice.digital-studio-infra/aws-users/README.md

 Parameters:

 -e, --environment The environment the user is created for.
 Determines the Azure key vault used.
--u, --users A comma separated list of users to add or delete.
+(Required) -u, --users A comma separated list of users to add or delete.
--a, --user-action Action to take i.e. add or delete.
--g, --group The group the user will belong to e.g. developers
+-a, --user-action Action to take i.e. add, delete or list.
+(Required) -g, --group The group the user will belong to e.g. developers

 TBC: Add groups of developers in the format <dev team>_developers